aliakarma/secure-agent-runtime/thesis_draft.md

 ### 7.3 Heuristic Optimization and Context Preservation
 To optimize the architecture for production workloads, the Trust Engine was augmented with a fast-path heuristic filter.
 By scanning for structural anomalies and injection keywords *before* invoking the LLM-judge, the system achieves a 90% latency reduction for benign traffic.
 Additionally, JSON payloads from external APIs are now passed in their raw structural format to the judge, preventing "Fragmentation Attacks" where malicious instructions are distributed across multiple JSON keys.

+### 7.4 Provenance Ledger and Lineage Tracking
+To establish empirical auditability and solve data-source ambiguity (e.g., verifying the origin and history of retrieved information), the Trust Engine is augmented with a stateful **Provenance Ledger** and **Provenance Agent** system.

+#### 7.4.1 Provenance Records and Lineage DAG
+Every transaction, tool execution, memory retrieval, and user interaction within a session is captured in a formal data schema represented by a `ProvenanceRecord`.
+Each record models:
+- **`record_id`:** A unique UUID mapping the specific interaction.
+- **`session_id`:** The session boundary within which the interaction occurred.
+- **`source_origin`:** The ingestion source (e.g., `user`, `tool_search_flights`, `rag`).
+- **`modality`:** The input medium (e.g., `text`, `image`, `audio`).
+- **`raw_content` and `sanitized_content`:** The payload before and after security filters.
+- **`sanitizers_applied`:** An array of active security filters triggered (e.g., `TextSanitizer`, `ToolOutputSanitizer`).
+- **`trust_score` and `trust_tier`:** The numerical trust metrics assigned by the Trust Engine at the moment of ingestion.
+- **`trust_lineage`:** A list of preceding `record_id` values mapping the dynamic parent-child relationships of data flow within the session.

+By tracking parent UUIDs, the `ProvenanceLedger` builds a Directed Acyclic Graph (DAG) of the state transitions, ensuring that every piece of information has a traceabler path to its root input.

+#### 7.4.2 In-Context Provenance Tagging
+To allow the core LLM reasoning agent to execute policy decisions based on input origin, the `ProvenanceAgent` dynamically tags payloads during graph execution.
+The agent returns a structured tag format:
+`[PROVENANCE: ID=<UUID> Source=<source> Modality=<modality> TrustScore=<score> TrustTier=<tier>]`

+This tag is prepended to payloads at three major security checkpoints:
+1. **Hook 1 (Pre-LLM Execution):** Intercepts user prompts, sanitizes them, records them in the ledger, and embeds the user provenance tag.
+2. **Hook 3 (Post-Tool Execution):** Captures raw API outputs, sanitizes them, registers them, and prepends the tool provenance tag.
+3. **Hook 4 (Pre-Memory/RAG Storage):** Intercepts memory blocks before write-out, registers the write event, and logs the metadata.

+By integrating provenance tagging directly into the raw text stream processed by the reasoning engine, the system enforces contextual awareness without modifying the internal prompt parsing logic of the downstream LLMs.

+#### 7.4.3 Audit Telemetry Endpoint
+Lineage records stored statefully in the ledger are exposed via a dedicated telemetry endpoint:
+`GET /api/provenance?session_id=<session_id>`

+This enables external orchestration systems, visualizer interfaces, and compliance auditors to inspect the trust lineage, identify where an indirect injection was blocked, and trace how a compromised API tried to mutate the trust score of the agent session.

 ## 8. The Pre-LLM Security Enforcement Layer (Phase 7)
 Despite advanced multi-tier sanitization and trust tracking, latent risks remain if a malicious payload successfully traverses the external hooks.
 Phase 7 introduced the final security perimeter: the Pre-LLM Security Enforcement Layer.
 This layer operates as an interceptor immediately before the construction of the LLM's context window.